cutthroat78/Leaving-Cert-Notes/README.md

 - Add treble and bass notes phrase word things that help remember note values to anki
 - Go through and change all irish music link names (the [] part of the link)
 - Look at studyclix info to see exam structure and performing practical structure/info
-- Convert sheets on . (dotted) notes and rests
+- Convert sheets on .dotted notes and rests
 - Sort out treble key signatures page
 - Change notes in note-names.md to images
 - Add below to music note notes: